Skip to content

 The disadvantages that people of color experience are not coincidences.
 They result from a long history of governmental and non-governmental policies and practices that were explicitly racist and ethnocentric, such as an 1850 California law that prohibited a “[B]lack or mulatto person, or Indian” from providing testimony in favor of or against a white person in a criminal case.
 Racially restrictive covenants that prohibited whites from selling certain homes to people of color is another example.
 However, in our current moment, four largescale structural factors—rather than explicitly racist policies—drive and reinforce the various disadvantages that people of color face: (1) inequitable systems that turn racial biases into disparities, (2) developments in our state’s economy that increasingly marginalize working-class and low-income people, (3) racial disparities in political power, and (4) the adoption of need- and colorblind policies.

-Recently, and especially following George Floyd’s killing in May 2020, governments across the country have acknowledged that they have some role to play in combating the racial disparities that they have had a hand in creating and/or perpetuating.
-Within the last few years, nearly 200 government entities across about two dozen states have passed resolutions and ordinances pronouncing racism as a public health crisis and, by and large, going beyond the pronouncement by committing to do something about it.
-The federal government has also acknowledged systemic racism and committed to addressing it.
-Political Voice welcomes these acknowledgments and is working with community partners to encourage governments within California to build infrastructure that can truly impact the structural factors that drive racial inequity.
+Following George Floyd’s killing in May 2020, Governments across the country acknowledged that they have some role to play in combating the racial disparities that they have had a hand in creating and/or perpetuating.
+Within the last few years, more than 200 government entities across forty-one states have passed resolutions and ordinances pronouncing racism as a public health crisis and, by and large, going beyond the pronouncement by committing to do something about it.
+However, the increased acknowledgment of racialized harm perpetrated by our government has been met with a strong backlash from the right, leading to backsliding in public commitments to address structural racism.
+Political Voice is working alongside community partners to encourage governments within California to build infrastructure that can truly impact the structural factors that drive racial inequity.